 The roadmap to smart scaling: How to avoid the pitfalls of new corporate ventures

-Peer group leads Rob Munro, Industrial Associate, IfM ECS, and Frank Mattes, Director of innovation-3 and Lean Scaleup, discuss some of the approaches they teach and how companies can use ecosystem thinking to successfully start and scale up new corporate ventures.
+Peer group leads Rob Munro, Industrial Associate, IfM Engage, and Frank Mattes, Director of innovation-3 and Lean Scaleup, discuss some of the approaches they teach and how companies can use ecosystem thinking to successfully start and scale up new corporate ventures.

 How can companies in the current business environment choose the growth they want?